docsforadobe/after-effects-scripting-guide/docs/layers/textlayer.md

 **Description**

 The TextLayer object represents a text layer within a composition.
-Create it using the [LayerCollection object’s addText method](layercollection.md#layercollection-addtext).
-It can be accessed in an item’s layer collection either by index number or by a name string.
+Create it using the [LayerCollection object's addText method](layercollection.md#layercollection-addtext).
+It can be accessed in an item's layer collection either by index number or by a name string.

 > TextLayer is a subclass of [AVLayer](avlayer.md#avlayer), which is a subclass of [Layer](layer.md#layer).
 All methods and attributes of AVLayer and Layer are available when working with TextLayer.